lucashicks1/lambda-deco3801/README.md

 If you don't wish to use NVM then use your chosen package manager to install [Node Latest](https://nodejs.org/en/download).

-Then we can install our node packages with:
+Then we can install the required node packages with:

 ```
 npm install react --save